United Methodist Church of Lake Orion

 In 1915 the pastor and his wife were appointed to settle the “itching” problem by plowing up the poison ivy in the back of the church.

 In 1987 the chancel area in the sanctuary was expanded and the beautiful wood floor was refinished.
-The current office area were added at that time.
+The current office areas were added at that time.

 In 1872, during the pastorate of Rev. Cordon, work was begun on the structure that we still use today.
 It was built on two lots located on Flint and Lapeer streets that were purchased for the sum of $200.
 This site was later to become the location of the MC Railroad station and more recently, Auto Zone.

-Through the efforts of Donalda Taylor Lessiter, the United Methodist Church of Lake Orion was officially designated a Michigan Historical Site in March 1973.
-The plaque sits in front of the church (photo above).
+Through the efforts of Donalda Taylor Lessiter, the United Methodist Church of Lake Orion was officially designated a Michigan Historical Site in March, 1973.

 The following text is an excerpt from "A Brief History for Homecoming" by Marie Shoup and Helen Reynolds - It is as true today as it was when it was first written: